 Alcohol is the most abused substance in the United States.
-A legal and socially-accepted substance, its derivatives are regularly overconsumed and abused.
-Those suffering from an alcohol use disorder often find it difficult to determine their disease and its consequences.
-Learning the risk factors and dangers of this disease is the first milestone in prevention and recovery.
+Legal and socially-accepted, its derivatives are regularly overconsumed and abused.
+Learning the risk factors and dangers of this disease is the first milestone in the prevention and recovery of alcoholism.

 Take the first step toward recovery: